chinobix/files_tools/README.md

 # Files tools in python
 Simple scripts for file management.
+Place the script in the directory you want to organize.

 ***list_files_and_folders.py***
 When this script is executed, it creates a txt file with a list of directories and files that are inside the folder where the script was executed